nf-core/atacseq/docs/usage.md

   * Instructs Trim Galore to re move bp from the 3' end of read 2 _AFTER_ adapter/quality trimming has been performed.

 ### `--skipTrimming`
-Specifying `--skipTrimming` will skip the adapter trimming step.
+Skip the adapter trimming step.
 Use this if your input FastQ files have already been trimmed outside of the workflow or if you're very confident that there is no adapter contamination in your data.

 ### `--saveTrimmed`
 By default, trimmed FastQ files will not be saved to the results directory.
 Specify this flag (or set to true in your config file) to copy these files to the results directory when complete.